whisthq/whist/.github/actions/README.md

 When writing custom Actions, please adhere to the style guidelines described in `.github/workflows/README.md`.

-# Tips for Actions environment setup.
+# Tips for Actions environment setup

 You should `COPY` your Action to the `/root` folder in the Docker container, and then refer to it by absolute path.
 For example, here's the `monorepo-config` Dockerfile: